 There is also some concern about the pressure put on the back and shoulders for the adult during long-term carrying, especially when babywearing older babies.
 Although carriers and slings are designed to keep any discomfort to a minimum, there is inevitably always going to be more strain than if a baby was transported in a pushchair.

-The older generation, whether it be our Mothers, Grandmothers, Great Grandmothers or simply the old lady who you always seem to run into at the bus stop, were more than likely to have been brought up with this lingering idea that babywearing was for the lower classes.
+The older generation, whether it be our Mothers, Grandmothers, Great Grandmothers, or simply the old lady who you always seem to run into at the bus stop, where more than likely to have been brought up with this lingering idea that babywearing was for the lower classes.

 The introduction of the pushchair also encouraged many parents to distance themselves somewhat from their children simply because they had somewhere safe to put them down and being able to do so was a bit novel.
 It was not unheard of for babies to spend the first three months of their existence almost entirely in a pushchair or carrycot.
 As a result, babywearing today has been categorized as ‘attachment parenting’.

-Irene Wambui, a 24 year old Mother who was interviewed by the publication, likened babies in pushchairs to pets and was against the idea of children sitting ‘like lumps’ all day long.
+Irene Wambui, a 24-year-old mother who was interviewed by the publication, likened babies in pushchairs to pets and was against the idea of children sitting ‘like lumps’ all day long.
 A local psychiatrist agreed, stating that ‘the pram is the ultimate in pushing the baby away from you’.
-The parents in Nairobi who were interviewed typically had a 'if it’s not broken, why fix it?’ attitude to babywearing, with one woman commenting that “we can’t stop being African women just because we are suddenly thrust into the modern world”.
+The parents in Nairobi who were interviewed typically had an ‘if it’s not broken, why fix it?’ attitude to babywearing, with one woman commenting that “we can’t stop being African women just because we are suddenly thrust into the modern world”.